RCP: A Low-overhead Reversible Coherence Protocol: Evaluation

-\rev{Figure~\ref{fig:spec17} shows the results for SPEC2017 under RC (only 14 for CleanupSpec).
-With similar trends, InvisiSpec and CleanupSpec incur overheads about 12\% and 9.4\% on average, while \projectname achieves the lowest 8.3\% on average.
-Overall, the benchmarks with lower mis-prediction rate, CleanupSpec incurs lower slowdown.
-For those with higher mis-prediction rate, \projectname benefits from merge/purge operations that can be performed concurrently and reduce the overhead.
-For lbm\_r, it has an extremely low mis-prediction rate (0.36\%), thus \projectname has negligible slowdown and CleanupSpec even has a decent speedup.
-Technically, CleanupSpec should never lead to speedups, unlike InvisiSpec and \projectname.
-A probable reason is that some supports of InvisiSpec may not have been completely eliminated (CleanupSpec is modified from InvisiSpec).
-Nonetheless, it shows the first-order trends reasonably. }
+\projectname incurs lower overheads because it neither issues the second load nor stalls the processor during squash.
+The overheads of \projectname are mainly caused by the increased traffic due to merge/purge operations.
+Depending on mis-speculation rates, \projectname is not always better than InvisiSpec and CleanupSpec.
+Overall, CleanupSpec incurs lower overheads with lower mis-prediction rate. \projectname is less sensitive to mis-prediction rate since the merge/purge operations can be performed concurrently with execution.
+For example, lbm\_r has an extremely low mis-prediction rate (0.36\%), \projectname has negligible slowdown and CleanupSpec even has a decent speedup.
+By design, CleanupSpec should never lead to speedups.
+A probable reason is that some codes of InvisiSpec were not completely removed (CleanupSpec is modified from InvisiSpec).
+Overall, for both RC and TSO, \projectname incurs the lowest overheads.